aliburakkarabuga/aliburakkarabuga/README.md

 **Computer Engineering Student at Marmara University**

-*I build the bridge where a physical sensor signal turns into real-time actionable data — hardware on one end, a live interface on the other.*
+*I build the bridge where a physical sensor signal turns into real-time actionable data — hardware on one end, a live interface on the other*
 <div align="center">

 <sub> **TONY STARK WAS ABLE TO BUILD THIS IN A CAVE!** </sub>